 8) Almonds : I am a fan of Almonds and rarely go by a day without them.
 They feature in my oats, in my shakes, and sometimes just a handful of them are great!
 The book says almonds contain Vitamin E, am antioxidant that boosts circulation; many runners fall short on it because there are so few good food sources.
 They are rich in protein as well.
 They are have lower proportions of carbs and contain very few calories. ¼ cup of almonds is about 8 grams of protein.

 The book makes a mention of the fact that it’s not that vegetarians need more protein than the meat-eating runners.
-But you need to be diligent about meeting your needs.
+But you need to be diligent about meeting your needs, as a vegetarian!

 Your variety of Protein matters